A holiday in the Philippines visiting Adora’s family turned into a nightmare when her husband had a series of strokes.

 Ronald spent a lot of time in hospital, originally in a coma, and the medical bills stacked up.
 For the next five years Adora remained in the Philippines to be closer to her family for support and took on the role of her husband’s full-time carer.
 With no money coming in and a series of doctor and medication bills to pay for she spent all the cash they had.

 Originally from the Philippines she brought up her three children with her British husband in South East London, and has lived mostly in the UK for the past 35 years.
-They both worked for the Metropolitan Police Service, Ronald as a Section House Warden and Adora as a Deputy Executive Officer.
+They both worked for the Metropolitan Police Service.

 Her husband passed away twenty years ago but by then Adora was in her late fifties and has struggled financially ever since.
 She returned to the UK with large bills and very little money to get by.

 Adora said: “I was reduced to a very frustrating situation financially after paying for all the medical bills.
 I learnt about the Charity after my husband died.
 He was also a Civil Servant and I was sent information.
 That was when I knew that an organisation could help me.

 “Gradually from time –to-time when I have needed help you have been there.
 It really has made a big difference to me.
 I want to tell people that there is always help.”